DRESS CODE FOR DUBAI – WHAT TO WEAR

 Extra tip: If you visit the charming old part of Dubai, Deira, I would make sure to dress a bit more conservative.
 I felt kind of uncomfortable with clothes that were fine in other parts of Dubai.
 So, if you head to this part the recommendations for malls etc. is probably a better choice.

 Dubai Dress Code for Dubai Malls/Restaurants etc.

-There is a dress code if you go to Dubai Mall, where it says that wearing too revealing outfits should be avoided, but many Europeans/foreigners don’t care.
+There is a dress code if you go to Dubai Mall, where it says that wearing too revealing outfits should be avoided.
+Ignoring it, can lead to being asked to leave or change clothes.
+After speaking to some locals, they confirmed that security has gotten a bit stricter and they have heard about troubles.
+However, many Europeans/foreigners don’t care.